 Permit applicants are required to give public notice that a Tier II or Tier III draft permit has been prepared by DEQ.
 The notice must be published in one newspaper local to the site or facility.
-Upon publication, a signed affidavit of publication must be obtained from the newspaper and sent to AQD.
-Note that if either the applicant or the public requests a public meeting, this must be arranged through the Customer Services Division of the DEQ.
+Note that if either the applicant or the public requests a public meeting, this must be arranged by the DEQ.